Lineblocs/site/app/docs/managing-numbers/manage-numbers.md

 # Manage Numbers

-You can use the Lineblocs dashboard to manage number settings – including number tags, and flows.
-Managing numbers is a simple, yet, very useful feature.
+You can use the Lineblocs dashboard to manage number settings – including number tags and flows.
+Managing numbers is a simple yet very useful feature.

 ## Editing a number